World Cup 2018 Scores: Reviewing Most Impressive Teams Entering Knockout Stage

 78% - Cristiano Ronaldo has fired seven of Portugal's nine shots on targets in the 2018 World Cup (78%) - the other two shots on target were by Ricardo Quaresma and Gonçalo Guedes.
 Ruling. #WorldCup #POR https://t.co/7gKQ25fJT3

-Uruguay will be no pushovers and are yet to even concede at this World Cup following their three group outings, but then they haven't faced a team of Portugal's magnitude or a star on par with Ronaldo.
+Uruguay will be no pushovers, though, and they are yet to concede at this World Cup following their three group outings.
+However, they haven't faced a team of Portugal's magnitude or a player on a par with Ronaldo.

-If Portugal can beat Uruguay to a quarter-final place, they'll face either France or Argentina, each of whom have been in shaky form in Russia so far and look there to be beaten by the right power.
+If Portugal can beat Uruguay to a quarter-final place, they will face either France or Argentina, each of whom have been in shaky form in Russia and look there to be beaten by the right team.